-The Outcome - This is a summary of the learning.
-What does the child now know that they didn't before?
+The Outcome - What does the child now know that they didn't before?

 ENABLING ENVIRONMENT

 An enabling environment is one which provides a rich, varied and safe space in a setting in which children can play, explore and learn.

 The environment is child-centred.
 The environment plays a key role in supporting and extending children's development and learning.